 By 2030, the global internet food ordering business is predicted to increase from $35 billion to $365 billion, with restaurant food delivery income growing at a rate three times faster than on-premises revenue.
-Restaurant owners are preferring to liquidate their storefronts totally in order to focus on the more economically advantageous Cloud Kitchen firm due to exorbitant rents and shrinking margins.
+Restaurant owners are preferring to liquidate their storefronts totally to focus on the more economically advantageous Cloud Kitchen firm due to exorbitant rents and shrinking margins.

 52 percent of foodservice operators have decided to create a Cloud Kitchen or a delivery-only site, according to detailed research on the Restaurant Industry and Market Evolution.

 A food entrepreneur who wants to create a delivery-only food company will concentrate on the features that will gratify a growing proportion of the public with significantly less capital and overhead costs due to the wider business potential.

 Due to delivery-only concepts, food entrepreneurs that want to explore new markets don’t require an established client base or to be physically located in a high-traffic area to gain visibility.

 We do know, however, that this concept has the potential to create a completely new category of food service providers, anywhere between food trucks and restaurants.
 We also expect that the next several years will serve as a proving ground for venture-backed firms fighting for a piece of this growing market.

 In this article, we’ve attempted to cover everything from what a cloud kitchen is to several cloud kitchen business models, how to establish a cloud kitchen business, how to make it successful, the tech required to operate a cloud kitchen, and so much more!

 What is a cloud kitchen?

 A cloud kitchen is a restaurant kitchen that only accepts orders via online ordering systems and does not have any dining facilities.
 They have a central kitchen where food is delivered to consumers’ doorsteps.